realKidDouglas/whatsdapp-ui-example/README.md

  - node v12+
  - npm v6+

-Also you need a mnemonic with some tDash.
+Also you need a mnemonic with some tDash (v0.18).
 Herefore you can go through these steps:
  1. Getting a HD-Wallet with mnemonic you
     - either follow this tutorial: [Create and Fund a Wallet](https://dashplatform.readme.io/docs/tutorial-create-and-fund-a-wallet).